 - 1. The requirement for Council to reinstate/install hazard management areas on Council managed land to reduce bushfire risk to human settlements and the vulnerability to damage of critical community infrastructure - 2.
-Develop a maintenance program for fire trails under Council control to ensure fire trails are trafficable during bushfire seasons - Develop a planned burning program based on the two primary objectives of this strategy (section 3) - 4.
-Continually develop the Bushfire Mitigation Vegetation Monitoring Program (section 12.1.1) to assist in the adaptive management approach to this strategy.
+Develop a maintenance program for fire trails under Council control to ensure fire trails are trafficable during bushfire seasons - 3.
+Develop a planned burning program based on the two primary objectives of this strategy - 4.
+Redevelop the existing Bushfire Mitigation Vegetation Monitoring Program to assist in the adaptive management approach to this strategy.

-10.2 Phoenix RapidFire evaluation
+Phoenix RapidFire evaluation